Improved Performance of Stochastic Gradients with Gaussian Smoothing: Introduction

 We can now generalize SGD by using the gradient of the smoothed version of $f_k$ instead of the gradient of $f_k$ itself.
 We call this modification Gaussian smoothed SGD (GSmoothSGD), which is presented in Algorithm~\ref{alg:gssgd}.
-GSmoothSGD is a generalization of several other modifications of SGD, but, to the best of our knowledge, no one has unified these into the same framework for the analysis of $L$-smooth functions (see next section for a discussion of these methods).
-GSmoothSGD suffers the same variance issues as SGD, so in order to combine the benefits of variance reduction and smoothing, we propose Gaussian smoothed SVRG (GSmoothSVRG) which can be found in Algorithm~\ref{alg:ssvrg}.
-Lastly, in order to improve efficiency, we combine Gaussian smoothing with Adam (GSmoothAdam), which can be found in Algorithm~\ref{alg:gsadam}.
+In order to improve efficiency, we combine Gaussian smoothing with Adam (GSmoothAdam), which can be found in Algorithm~\ref{alg:gsadam}.
+GSmoothSGD is a generalization of several other modifications of SGD, but, to the best of our knowledge, no one has unified these into the same framework for the analysis of $L$-smooth functions (see Section~\ref{sec:related_works} for further discussion).

-Our goal is to apply these smooth stochastic gradient techniques to deep learning problems, that is train neural networks using Gaussian smoothing.
-In order to do this, we need to be able to compute the expectation in (\ref{eq:fs_grad}), which is routinely approximated with numeric integration since the problem is too high dimensional to compute exactly this way.
-For this approximation to be accurate, it requires a significant amount of computation time.
-Motivated by~\cite{mobahi2016training}, instead of taking this approach, we analytically calculate the form of the neural network once it has been Gaussian smoothed.
-With the closed form of the Gaussian smoothed neural network in hand, it can be coded and trained as quickly as its original, unsmoothed formulation.
-Moreover, having the exact smoothed gradient exemplifies what our theory shows.
+Our goal is to apply smooth stochastic gradient techniques to deep learning problems, specifically by training neural networks using Gaussian smoothing.
+To achieve this, we need to compute the expectation in \eqref{eq:fs_grad}, typically approximated via numerical integration, as direct computation is intractable due to high dimensionality.
+However, this approach is computationally expensive.
+Inspired by~\cite{mobahi2016training}, we instead derive the analytical form of the neural network after Gaussian smoothing.
+With this closed form, the smoothed network can be coded and trained as efficiently as its unsmoothed counterpart.
+Moreover, having the exact smoothed gradient, rather than an approximation, aligns with our theoretical results.